Mariam Yahia Ibrahim Ishag

-She was given three days to convert, but refused, arguing that she had been a Christian all her life, and could not rescind or alter her genuine personal faith at the request of a court.
+Ibrahim was reportedly turned in to the authorities by one of her relatives.
 Her husband, Daniel Wani, appealed the sentence on both of their behalf.
-On 24 June 2014 Meriam Ibrahim was released on the order of a Sudanese appeal court.
-The following day, as she and her family were to board a plane to the United States, they were arrested and taken from the airport to Khartoum for questioning following a tip-off to the police by her half-brother.
+On 24 June 2014, Ibrahim was released on the order of a Sudanese appeal court.
+The following day, she and her family were arrested and taken to Khartoum for questioning following a tip-off to the police by her half-brother.
 The US Ambassador was summoned in protest at the granting of an exit visa, described by the Sudanese Foreign Ministry as "a criminal violation".

-Meriam Ibrahim was freed again on 26 June 2014 and took refuge in the United States embassy with her family.
-After extensive negotiations to enable her to leave Sudan, Meriam Ibrahim arrived in Rome on 24 July 2014 on an Italian government plane.
+Ibrahim was freed again on 26 June and took refuge in the United States embassy with her family.
+After extensive negotiations to enable her to leave Sudan, Ibrahim arrived in Rome on 24 July 2014, on an Italian government plane.

 Background

 According to Islamic fiqh, marriage between a Muslim woman and non-Muslim man is invalid.
-Because her biological father was a Muslim, Ibrahim is considered a Muslim, so that even though she was raised as a Christian and embraces that faith, her marriage to a Christian man was considered void by the court.
+Because her biological father was a Muslim, Ibrahim is considered a Muslim, so that even though she was raised as an Ethiopian Orthodox Christian and embraces that faith, her marriage to a Christian man was considered void by the court.
 She was therefore also sentenced to receive 100 lashes for adultery, in spite of the sexual relations having been only with her husband, with the flogging to be administered some time in advance of being hanged.

 Moreover, her 20-month-old son was also imprisoned, and was initially denied all contact with his father, who would never have been permitted to raise him.
 Three of the boy's four grandparents – both his paternal grandparents, and his maternal grandmother – were Christian from birth, as were his parents – but the authorities have stated that as the absentee maternal grandfather that he never met was a Muslim, he therefore could not legally be raised by his Christian father.

 In response, Meriam Ibrahim said that she has always been a Christian and never committed apostasy.
 Her half-brother, Al Samani Al Hadi Mohamed Abdullah, admitted he had instigated the charges against her and maintained she should be executed.
 Meriam Ibrahim's husband and her lawyers have alleged that her half-brother and half-sister had turned her in because they wanted to take over Meriam Ibrahim's successful businesses, which included a hair salon, agricultural land and a general convenience store in a shopping mall.